Over 10 lakh got jobs in 2 years through Delhi govt's Rojgar Bazaar portal: Sisodia | Business

 The statement said the top four sectors where new jobs have been created are sales, marketing, business development; back office, data entry; customer support, tele caller; and delivery fleets.

+The government, however, did not clarify the actual number of people placed.

-Delhi Government carries out sample surveys of employers to get their feedback on placements through which they have confirmed that they have been able to hire people for jobs posted on Rozgar Bazaar, the statement said.
+The Delhi government carries out sample surveys of employers to get their feedback on placements through which they have confirmed that they have been able to hire people for jobs posted on Rojgar Bazaar, the statement said.

-According to the data, 15.24 lakh job seekers are registered on Rozgar Bazaar as on June 30, 2022.
+According to the data, 15.24 lakh job seekers are registered on Rojgar Bazaar as on June 30, 2022.

 The portal tracks active connections initiated through phone calls, whatsapp etc. between job-seekers and job providers.